syn990/SYN-OS/SYN-LFS/README.md

 - Installing next to another OS, or onto an encrypted or LVM root.
 The installer takes the whole disk, and there's no initramfs to unlock anything. cryptsetup and LVM are installed, so a second disk can be unlocked by hand.
 - SYN-SHARE: its rsync, Samba, NFS, HTTP, TFTP and netcat services are systemd units.
 - Falkon.
-It needs QtWebEngine, which is a fork of Chromium plus the KDE frameworks, so it's the better part of a day's compiling for a second browser.
-Chrome is the browser here.
+It needs QtWebEngine, a fork of Chromium, plus the KDE frameworks: the better part of a day's compiling for a second browser, when Chrome is already here.
-- OpenRA, which runs on .NET.
+- chntpw, which is written against OpenSSL's old DES and MD4 calls.
+OpenSSL 4 doesn't have them.
-- chntpw.
-It's written against OpenSSL's old DES and MD4 calls, which OpenSSL 4 no longer has.
+- qt5ct and kvantum-qt5.
+Nothing here is built against Qt5; the Qt6 versions of both are in.
-- OBS and Audacity.
+- sof-tools, the debugging tools for the SOF audio firmware.
+The firmware itself is in.
 - Screen sharing out of Chrome, which needs xdg-desktop-portal-wlr.
 - A package manager.
 Packages are recorded in `/var/lib/syn-lfs/pkgs`, but nothing tracks which files each one installed.